MicrosoftDocs/visualstudio-docs/docs/ide/copilot-chat-context.md

 ---
 title: Improved context in GitHub Copilot Chat
-description: Use slash commands and '#references to form better questions and get better answers with scoped context in GitHub Copilot Chat. ms.date: 10/28/2023 ms.topic: how-to
+description: Use slash commands and references to form better questions and get better answers with scoped context in GitHub Copilot Chat. ms.date: 10/28/2023 ms.topic: how-to
 author: anandmeg